Why hello there. Welcome to my site!

 Molly is the co-Artistic Director of Seagrass Music Society, founded in 2020 with Heather Beaty.
 The non-profit seeks to demystify and modernize the modes in which Vancouver audiences engage with classical music.
 Molly and Heather’s first major project was Sounding the Sophia, a concert centred around the historic sinking of the 1918 SS Princess Sophia.
 The show featured 3 world premiers by local Vancouver composers Kathleen Allan, Mishelle Cuttler, and Nancy Tam, and was developed, supported, and presented by The Little Chamber Music Series That Could.
-Also under the umbrella of Seagrass Music is Concerts on Tap, a series that collaborates with local craft breweries to create a program that pairs 4 pieces of music with a flight of beers or spirits.
-Up next for Seagrass Music: the Piano Diaries, a free to the public series featuring local concert pianists in East Van parks.
+Under the umbrella of Seagrass Music is Concerts On Tap, a series that collaborates with local craft breweries to create a program that pairs 4 pieces of music with a flight of beers or spirits.
+Seagrass also hosts The Piano Diaries, an annual free summer music series featuring local concert pianists performing on an acoustic upright piano in East Van parks.

 Molly is a member and co-founder of the Quarantettes, a singing quartet (and sometimes sextet!) brought into being in the wake of the COVID-19 pandemic.
 The roving group has performed in parks all around Vancouver, Burnaby, and Surrey, as well as at doorsteps of many neighbours throughout East Van.